John Bramhall: Early life

 Bramhall was born in Pontefract, Yorkshire, the son of Peter Bramhall (died 1635) of Carleton.
-He matriculated at Sidney Sussex College, Cambridge in 1609, and graduated B.A.
+He matriculated at Sidney Sussex College, Cambridge, in 1609, and graduated B.A.
 1612, M.A.
 1616, B.D.
 1623, D.D.
 1630.
-He was ordained around 1616, and was presented with a Yorkshire living, South Kilvington, by Christopher Wandesford.
-In 1623 he took part in a public discussion at Northallerton with Hungate, a Jesuit, and Houghton, a Catholic priest.
+He was ordained around 1616 and was presented with a Yorkshire living, South Kilvington, by Christopher Wandesford.
+In 1623, he participated in a public discussion at Northallerton with Hungate, a Jesuit, and Houghton, a Catholic priest.
 Tobias Matthew, archbishop of York, made him his chaplain; he was also sub-dean of Ripon.

 In Ireland

 He went to Ireland in 1633 with Thomas Wentworth and was archdeacon of Meath.
 As a royal commissioner, he worked to obtain the surrender of fee farms on episcopal and clerical revenues, recovering church income.
-He was consecrated bishop of Derry in the chapel of Dublin Castle on 16 May 1634, succeeding the Puritan George Downham.
-In the Irish parliament which met on 14 July 1634, Bramhall had passed acts for the preservation of church property.
+He was consecrated bishop of Derry in the Dublin Castle chapel on 16 May 1634, succeeding the Puritan George Downham.
+In the Irish parliament, which met on 14 July 1634, Bramhall passed acts for preserving church property.

-By the Irish convocation which met in November 1634 the thirty-nine articles were approved, in addition to, the Irish articles of 1615.
+By the Irish convocation, which met in November 1634, the thirty-nine articles were approved, in addition to the Irish articles of 1615.
 What Bramhall attempted to get the English canons of 1604 adopted in Ireland; there was conflict over this matter between him and James Ussher, ending with the passing of distinct canons, in the compiling of which Bramhall had a share.
-The ninety-fourth canon, endorsing a policy of William Bedell, bishop of Kilmore, provided for the use of the bible and prayer book in the vernacular in an Irish-speaking district; this was opposed by Bramhall.
-In August 1636 Bramhall at Belfast assisted Bishop Henry Leslie against the five ministers who would not subscribe to the new canons (see Edward Brice).
+The ninety-fourth canon, endorsing a policy of William Bedell, bishop of Kilmore, provided for using the bible and the prayer book in the vernacular in an Irish-speaking district; this was opposed by Bramhall.
+In August 1636, Bramhall at Belfast assisted Bishop Henry Leslie against the five ministers who would not subscribe to the new canons (see Edward Brice).